9 Top Tips for First-Time Homebuyers

 Real estate is competitive, with thousands of buyers and sellers moving the market up and down.
 The same two houses on the same street in the same town will have slightly different prices.
 Each location is unique, and every house has its own charms and faults.

-Beware a deal that is good to be true the price is usually right.
+Beware a deal that is too good to be true the price is usually right.
 If something seems cheaper than the going market rate, there’s probably a good reason for it.

 Ask your Realtor to get into the nitty-gritty of the situation.
-Investigate for big-ticket repairs like pest issues, asbestos, foundation issues and leaks in the roof.
+Investigate for big-ticket repairs like pest issues, asbestos, foundation issues, and leaks in the roof.
 Find out from a home inspector whether any major repairs might be needed soon.

 7. Closing costs can sneak up on you

-It’s easy to forget the little things around closing the day that the home ownership is transferred to you.
+It’s easy to forget the little things around closing the day that the homeownership is transferred to you.

 If you stretched your budget to the pre-approval limit on your house, you might run out of cash before the finish line.
 This is just more confirmation that you should avoid spending the maximum amount you can afford.